Kakishibuzome (Tannin Dye)

 Onomichi in Hiroshima was once one of the three largest production areas of kakishibu and was called "Onomichi-shibu" which was widely traded in Japan.
 After World War II, demand in kakishibu decreased sharply due to the influence of Western culture and the increase in synthetic and petroleum products.
 Though the factories and manufacturers were closed down and gone, the trees that produce the persimmons still remain.
 Many of the trees which are over 100 years old still grow in the mountain areas surrounding Onomichi.

-"Onomichi Kakien", as a descendant of a persimmon farmer, revived this traditional dye with entrepreneurship while learning from these surviving persimmons and nature.
+Founded by an entrepreneurial descendant of a persimmon farmer, "Onomichi Kakien" has revived this traditional dye while learning from nature and these surviving persimmons.
 Recently, kakishibu has been recognized again as a great alternative by more people who are interested in nature and wellness because it has many natural, beneficial effects such as an insect deterrent and anti-molding effect for wood and cloth.
 We believe Kakishibu is a wonderful dye that can be shared with the world and the new generation.

 EASY TO USE